ruhi96/startup_newapp/README.md

 ## Usage

 1. Launch the app
+2. The app automatically fetches the most recent tech news and generates a case study
-2. Click "Refresh" to fetch latest news and generate case studies
+3. Click "Refresh" to generate a new case study from the latest news
-3. Toggle "Debug" view to see real-time operation logs
+4. Toggle "Debug" view to see real-time operation logs
-4. Scroll through the case studies displayed in cards
+5. Scroll through the case study sections displayed in a card

 ## License